-If your company received a lawful request for specific Call Detail Records from three years ago to help with a current criminal investigation, would you be able to fulfill the request?
+If your company received a lawful request for specific Call Detail Record from three years ago to help with a current criminal investigation, would you be able to fulfill the request?

 In our regulatory work, we’ve worked with carriers who get many subpoena requests, and we’ve had carriers that can’t remember the last time they got one.
 We’ve found that smaller providers don’t receive too many warrants or requests, but larger ISPs are routinely asked for this information.

 Regardless of which end of the spectrum your company falls under, being able to lawfully monitor information is necessary for our national security, and the inability to fulfill requests can be devastating to criminal investigations.

 Luckily, modern data storage and technology have made it easy for all telecommunications carriers to comply with CALEA regulations.

 At the surface, CALEA ensures that Telecommunications carriers have the capabilities to expeditiously isolate and obtain electronic information if lawfully requested.
 This includes Lawful Intercepts and Subpoena Requests.